mah0x211/lua-llsocket/README.md

 **Returns**

-1. bytes: number of bytes sent on success, or nil if closed by peer or got an error.
+1. bytes: number of bytes sent on success, or 0 if closed by peer.
-2. err: error string.
+2. err: an error string on failure, or a nil if a again is a true.
 3. again: true if errno is EAGAIN, EWOULDBLOCK or EINTR.